 Congratulations on your acceptance to Drew University!
-Now that you’ve enrolled, it is time to begin preparing for the start of your first semester.
+Now that you have enrolled, it is time to begin preparing for the start of your first semester.
 While orientation is designed to assist you in your transition to Drew, there are several matters which you should address now.

 New and transfer CUE students starting at Drew during the fall 2014 semester are invited to attend a two-part orientation program.

-If you cannot attend our on-campus June Orientation program, we will be hosting an Alternative Orientation program throughout July in which students are scheduled for a 30-minute conversation with an Academic Advisor.
+Students who are unable to attend on-campus orientation can attend our Distance Orientation program throughout July in which students are scheduled for a 30-minute conversation with an academic advisor.
 This appointment will be held either via Skype or a telephone call.
-Registration is required for this program!
+Please contact Sunita if you will not be able to attend on-campus orientation.

 All incoming students are required to complete health forms and provide proof of immunization as part of their enrollment.
 These forms must be completed in full online.
 No substitutions for online forms will be accepted.
 Please be advised, some documents will have to be printed, completed and mailed back to the Drew University Health Services Office (“DUHS”).